-Note: Additional guidance is included in EAC 139-19.
+Note: Guidance on surfacefrictioncharacteristics of new runway surfaces is given in EAC 139-47.
+Additional guidance is included in EAC 139-19.

-- (26) The average surface texture depth of a new surface should be not less than 1.0mm. - Note 1: Macrotexture and microtexture are taken into consideration in order to provide the required surface friction characteristics.
-Guidance on surface design is given in EAC 139-47 - Note 2: Guidance on methods used to measure surface texture is given in the EAC 139-19. - Note 3: Guidance on design and methods for improving surface texture is given in the EAC 139-11. - (27) When the surface is grooved or scored, the grooves or scorings should be either perpendicular to the runway centre line or parallel to non-perpendicular transverse joints, where applicable.
+(26) The average surface texture depth of a new surface should be not less than 1.0mm.

+Note 1: Macro texture and micro texture are taken into consideration in order to provide the required surface friction characteristics.
+Guidance on surface design is given in EAC 139-61.

+Note 2: Guidance on methods used to measure surface texture is given in the EAC 139-19.

+Note 3: Guidance on design and methods for improving surface texture is given in the EAC 139-11.

+(27) When the surface is grooved or scored, the grooves or scorings should be either perpendicular to the runway centre line or parallel to non-perpendicular transverse joints, where applicable.